 - Was the ATV properly registered and insured?
 This can determine the amount of compensation awarded, whether you were carelessly allowed to operate an undocumented vehicle or another driver hit you.
 Furthermore, the ATV should be insured.
 Addressing an uninsured motorist is a separate field of personal injury law, so check that your legal team is equipped to handle such an issue.

 - Was the ATV safe to operate?
 Faulty manufacturing or defective safety equipment is a serious issue.
-Along with insurance issues, your attorney should understand defective product claims and whether or not it is relevant to your experience.
+Along with insurance issues, your Macon accident and injury lawyer should understand defective product claims and whether or not it is relevant to your experience.

 Securing the Compensation You Deserve